PenglinCai/ME5413_Group5_Final_Project/src/Object_detection&Digit_recognition/Cube&Bridge Detection/README.md

-# ROS Object Detection Nodes Overview
+# ROS Object Detection Scripts Overview

 Both Python scripts subscribe to laser scan data, perform a coordinate frame transformation from the sensor's frame (`front_scan`) to a target map frame (`map`), apply DBSCAN clustering, and then visualize the detection results with markers published over ROS topics.